-Description of how the LEA is meeting or plans to meet this requirement Required Activities Newcomer Support: Recently arrived students who are English Learners are provided support to accelerate language and literacy through the use of Imagine Learning, a computer-based software program designed to assist students in acquiring English as rapidly as possible.
-1.b The CVESD will use Title III funds to provide the following supplemental services: • Language Proficiency Assessment and Progress Monitoring • Professional development for teachers, District resource teachers, and administrators on the new ELD Standards and Common Core State Standards Access for English Learners • English Language Development Programs • Parent Involvement and Leadership Development • Instructional support for language, literacy, and academic content for English Learners • Providing instructional and social support services to newly identified ELs and their families • Providing targeted intervention services to students who are assessed annually and have not met proficiency on the CELDT, and District Local Measures • Providing staff development, coaching, mentoring and material resource support to certificated and classified instructional staff.
-Staff development will focus on data analysis and understanding the domains of CELDT, New ELD standards, SDAIE strategies, GLAD training, Transference of Skills, and GRR • Providing supplemental instructional services through extended day and extended year tutoring and intervention programs.
-Research-based and California State Standards (CSS) aligned curriculum and software will be implemented • Providing Training opportunities for parents to focus on the California State Standards and instructional activities to support student learning • Providing SSS-aligned supplemental curriculum and technology software to support student learning across the curriculum and software will be implemented • Providing SSS-aligned supplemental curriculum and technology software to support student learning across the curriculum software will be implemented and attend trainings, conferences,
+Description of how the LEA is meeting or plans to meet this requirement Newcomer Support: Recently arrived students who are English Learners are provided support to accelerate language and literacy through the use of Imagine Learning English, a computer-based software program designed to assist students in acquiring English as rapidly as possible.
+1.b The CVESD will use Title III funds to provide the following supplemental services: • English Learner (EL) Identification and Placement • Language Proficiency Assessment and Progress Monitoring • Professional development for teachers, District resource teachers, and administrators on the new ELD Standards and Common Core State Standards Access for English Learners. • English Language Development Programs Required Activities Parent Involvement and Leadership Development Instructional support for language, literacy, and academic content for English Learners Providing instructional and social support services to newly identified ELs and their families Providing targeted intervention services to students who are assessed annually and have not met proficiency on the CELDT, District Local Measures, and the CST Providing staff development, coaching, mentoring and material resource support to certificated and classified instructional staff.
+Specifically, staff development will focus on data analysis and understanding the domains of CELDT, New ELD standards, SDAIE strategies, GLAD training, Transference of Skills, and GRR Providing supplemental instructional services through extended day and extended year tutoring and intervention programs.
+Research-based and Common Core standards aligned curriculum and software will be implemented Providing training opportunities for parents to focus on Common Core State Standards and instructional activities to support student learning Providing Common Core standards-aligned supplemental curriculum and technology software to support student learning across the curriculum Providing staff opportunities to travel, observe and collaborate with other parents and attend trainings, conferences, meetings, and/or workshops Implement school-wide daily designated ELD instruction Principals monitor ELD instruction through observation and providing feedback to teachers